MattOates/djgpt/docs/ci.md

 - Runs on both Ubuntu and macOS environments
 - Tests with Python 3.11
 - Uses pixi for dependency management
+- Formats code with ruff
+- Runs linters with ruff
-- Runs linters and tests
+- Runs tests

 ### Environment Variables